Enkizen/ANT_questions/RSA_conference_Aug19.md

 2. Inventory and Control of Software Assets

 Example Equifax was compromised due to an unpatched web application compiled with a vulnerable Apache Struts2 framework

+Useful 0-Days are very expensive.
+Stuxnet campaign 4 Microsoft Windows 0-days were used together to compromise Infected machine with internet access which connects to and infects another machine without internet access Through todaysfutbol.com and premierfutbol.com.